Inter-Parliamentary Alliance on China: Membership

-The alliance states that its goal is to promote and protect democracy globally, it has been described as "one of the most geographically and politically diverse coalitions ever."
+The alliance states that its goal is to promote and protect democracy globally, it has been described as "one of the most geographically and politically diverse coalitions ever".
 The founding 18 members of the alliance came from the legislatures of eight nations, Australia, Canada, Germany, Japan, Norway, Sweden, the United Kingdom, the United States as well as the European Parliament.

-Within a week of its launch, the number of members had increased from 18 to over 100 lawmakers.
-With members of the New Zealand, the Netherlands, Lithuanian, Swiss, Ugandan, Belgian, Czech, French, Italian and Danish legislatures joining, the total number of democratic nations in the alliance has increased from 8 to 19, including all five of the Five Eyes security alliance.
+Within a week of its launch, the number of members had increased from 18 to over 100 lawmakers, and the total number of democratic nations in the alliance has increased from 8 to 19, including all five of the Five Eyes security alliance.
 Each nation is represented in the Alliance by two co-chairs, senior politicians who lead the Alliance's work in that nation.

 In a statement, the founding co-chairs said: China under the rule of the Chinese Communist party represents a global challenge...
 When countries have stood up for the values and human rights, they have done so alone, sometimes, at great cost.
 No country should have to shoulder this burden alone....
 The Inter-Parliamentary Alliance on China has been created to promote a coordinated response between democratic states to challenges posed by the present conduct and future ambitions of the People’s Republic of China.
 By developing a common set of principles and frameworks that transcend domestic party divisions and international borders, our democracies will be able to keep the rules-based and human rights systems true to their founding purposes.
-The formation of the alliance was dismissed by the government of the People's Republic of China with its representative in London, Chen Wen, saying, “It's a misinterpretation of China’s foreign policy and a misreading of the current world situation.
-China is a force for positive change.”

 The work of the Alliance membership is supported in an operational capacity by a team comprising the Central Secretariat.
 This is led by Luke de Pulford, co-founder of the Arise Foundation and Coalition for Genocide Response.
 A number of individuals act as advisors to the Alliance, including Anne-Marie Brady, Wei Jingsheng, Rahima Mahmut and Robert Suettinger.